FabianJoeken/NRW-Measurement-Site-Values-/README.md

 npm run scrape
 ```

-If you want to see what puppeteer is doing, so what side is displayed at the moment, you can change `showBrowser` to true (line 7):
+If you want to see what puppeteer is doing, so what website is displayed at the moment, you can change `showBrowser` to true (line 7):
 `const showBrowser = true;`